 Dave Abercrombie added to his runs with 22 wickets and Ray Turnbull also took 22.

 The Leeming Spartan Cricket Club Website in 2001.
-Click for full sized image.
+Click for a full sized image.

 Spartans out the front of our original clubrooms on John Connell Reserve, with construction of the new clubhouse well and truly underway in the background.